-Let's look at some of the key texts which appeared after the crisis but after it had sunk in that this crisis was not going away.
+Let's look at some of the key texts which appeared after the crisis and also after it had sunk in that this crisis was not going away.

-Of course, any such list is highly arbitrary - I have tried to offer an all-too-brief justification for most of the choices
+Of course, any such list is highly arbitrary - I have tried to offer an all-too-brief justification for most of the choices.
+I also readily confess that many of them have been only skimmed and I really need to go back and do justice to such authors as Davies, Gamble and Harvey....